top of page

 4. Down (Lie Down)

-Why It’s Important: Promotes calm behavior and can be used in various settings.
+Why It’s Important: Promotes calm behaviour and can be used in various settings.

 How to Teach It: